Terrace mutiny: Mutiny

-By November 28, the mutiny had begun to wane.
-The officers, led by Major General George Pearkes, regained control and imposed order and discipline on the troops.
-Many of the mutineers returned seized weapons.
-The mutiny had exhausted itself by the next day.
-Some units, such as the Prince Albert Volunteers, were already being shipped out of Terrace.
+By 28 November, the mutiny waned.
+Officers, led by Major General George Pearkes, regained control and imposed order and discipline on the troops.
+Many mutineers returned the weapons they had taken.
+The mutiny exhausted itself by the next day.
+By that time, the Prince Albert Volunteers and other units were being shipped out of Terrace.

 Cover-up

 The government and military were fearful that the mutiny would spread and impair the war effort.
 The authorities pressured censors to apply federal press censorship regulations more strictly.
-These efforts were largely successful.
-The mutiny did not come to be well known among the general public, and the event came to be an obscure event in Canadian history.
+Because these efforts were largely successful, the mutiny was not well known among the general public and the event remained an obscure event in Canadian history.